MD-PhD Pathway

 -

-Preparing for completion is a critical time for all PhD students and support from the RTA will be maximised.
+Preparing for completion is a critical time for all PhD students and support from the Melbourne Medical School will be maximised.
 With guidance from your PhD supervisory team, you will be assisted to submit your thesis, plan for publication of papers, and to prepare for re-entry to the MD with a re-introduction to clinical learning.
 The intent is to facilitate timely and successful PhD completion for all candidates, as well as a confident, assured return to the MD.

 -